scopatz/hdf5-is-for-lovers/hdf5-is-for-lovers.rst

 A Note on the Format
 =================================
-This tutorial was submitted to the *Advanced* track.

-.. break

-And this was slated to be *after* the IPython tutorial.
+Allow me to recomend this tutorial with DWF's "Intro to Scientific Computing" tutorial.
 So...

 .. break